 Keckiella breviflora is great for a bird garden and a butterfly garden.

-Keckiella breviflora's foliage color is gray and type is deciduous.
+Foliage of Keckiella breviflora has color gray and is deciduous.

 Communities for Keckiella breviflora:Chaparral, Pinyon-Juniper Woodland, Yellow Pine Forest and Central Oak Woodland.